PATRICK WESTON

 I had booked a 2 p.m. walking tour.
 I arrived into the city and dropped my bags before heading to the tour.
 I made a pit stop to get some boots at H&M.

-Dinner at Madklubben, 2
+Dinner at Madklubben, a popular restaurant in Copenhagen.

 I had a really nice dinner and kept myself company by reading a book.